ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/_index.md

     - Develop applications using OpenCV.

 prerequisites:
-    - A Windows on Arm computer such as Lenovo Thinkpad X13s or an [Azure virtual machine](/learning-paths/cross-platform/woa_azure/).
+    - A Windows on Arm machine such as the Lenovo Thinkpad X13s, or an [Azure virtual machine](/learning-paths/cross-platform/woa_azure/).

 author_primary: Koki Mitsunami